Spring 2021 Commencement

 Do graduating students have to register to attend the in-person commencement?

 Yes.
 No graduate will be permitted to participate in the commencement ceremony unless they have registered in advance and have a ticket on the day of the event.
 Tickets may be either printed or displayed on a mobile device.
-Graduating students should watch for an invitation to register from [email protected] in their Penn State email account.
+Graduating students who have successfully registered will receive their ticket and tickets for their guests by email from [email protected].
+Graduates who have lost that email can log into the MarchingOrder system with their Penn State email address to access their information and print or email their tickets.

 Can guests attend the in-person commencement?

-In order to adhere to federal and state social distancing guidelines, each registered graduating student is only permitted two guest tickets.
-A livestream will be available for guests who are not able to attend in person.
+In order to adhere to federal and state social distancing guidelines, each registered graduating student is only permitted a limited number of guest tickets.
+A livestream of each ceremony will be available for guests who are not able to attend in person.

 How do I know which ceremony to attend?